amuse-smile/learn-angularjs/README.md

 So lets start working with component.

 > Step 1.
-Now to create new component, type following command
+Now to create new component, type following command in command line

 ```
    ng g c <componentname>